 This post may contain affiliate links.
 You can read my affiliate policy here.

-The Directory lists major lighthouses and many decommissioned lights.
-The list also includes lightvessels, fog signal stations, lighthouse shore stations, lighthouse service vessels, museums and other related points of interest.
+The directory lists major lighthouses and many decommissioned lights.
+It also lists lightvessels, fog signal stations, lighthouse shore stations, lighthouse service vessels, museums and other related points of interest.

 More regions and information will follow soon!